rightbear/odin_template/README.md

 # odin_template

-The template repository to initial practices in The Odin Project
+The template repository to initialize practices in The Odin Project

 ## Install Webpack Process: